 That’s why more companies are using endpoint security solutions to manage accounts and 2FA.
 They help you find improperly stored backup codes and ensure that all the devices have the latest security updates installed automatically.
 You can gain a bird’s-eye view of all devices connected to your network and their status to identify vulnerabilities (e.g., outdated operating systems.)

 Kolide takes endpoint security to the next level by helping you crowdsource your defense.
 You can send automated notifications to employees to educate them about your security policy and provide solutions, such as identifying insecurely stored 2FA backup codes and offering step-by-step guidance to remove them from the device.

-Try Kolide for free and see how we can help you minimize endpoint security risks.
+Watch our on-demand demo to see how our Device Trust solution can help you minimize endpoint security risks.